Piyushsamantpth/Fine-tunning-of-SAM-for-specific-segmentation-application/README.md

 After training, the model checkpoint is saved as SAM 256 X 256.pth.
 This file is loaded in the testing notebook to make predictions.

 Acknowledgments
 This project utilizes the Segment Anything Model (SAM) from Facebook AI Research.
-Special thanks to the developers of the libraries used in this project.